socialspacedev/minicannon/src/pages/about.md

 ## Why Ānaru?

 At my previous role we celebrated <a href="https://www.reomaori.co.nz/te-wiki-o-te-reo-maori-2022" target="_blank" rel="noopener">Te Wiki o te Reo Māori</a> every year.
 As part of this activity we took it a step further and referred to each other by the Māori translation of our names.
 I loved it so much and felt it a genuine honour to be called Ānaru everyday (Anndroo 😬) particularly by my Māori colleagues.
 As a result I sought permission to use Ānaru as a domain name so that I could communicate from the only motu this name exists – Aotearoa – and identify more strongly as pākeha.

-## Work

-If you want to work or collaborate with me, here's how I roll:

-* I like contributing, doing meaningful work and delivering value.

-* I like being included and valued.

-* I am ambitious about the mission, its people and my teams.

-* I like being involved in different things using my versatile skills and experience.

-* I like learning, solving problems and executing.

-* I'm not a big fan of the orthodox or status quo (by nature).

-* I can't help but care so heart-lead and often unflinchingly open.